 0. General: 1552 m to 1911 m.
 Only the upper 100 m is ferrata.
 Exposition of the ferrata is south.
 Gear: Perhaps a ferrata set.
 There's no danger of falling rocks and the ferrata is very short (a bit more than 100 m).

 2. Power: 3 - medium (if the ferrata was not so short, it would be 4).

 3. Psyche: 4 - difficult.
 The route is very exposed.

 4. Orientation: 1 - no difficulties.

-The first vertical wall is ascended by a ladder.
-Above it the long steel chain begins, by which the whole ferrata is secured.
+The first vertical wall is climbed by a ladder.
+Above it, the long steel chain begins, by which the whole ferrata is secured.
 The chain offers you a comfortable grip, so that climbing is really easy, although on some places the rock is really almost vertical.

 You descend by the same route, or by the marked route towards the North (I didn't know for it, so also didn't try it - but the N face looks less steep than the S face).